-- Leather: tanned hides (or a faux material imitating it), feel great in the hand, luxurious feel, but tends to be expensive.
+- Leather: tanned hides (or a faux material imitating it), feel great in the hand, have a luxurious feel, but tend to be expensive.
 Leather is the most popular material for folios and wallet cases, as well as premium cases.

 - Fabric: easy to work with, comes in tons of thicknesses and patterns, cheap to manufacture, and can range from quite inexpensive to luxury-brand.
 Fabric cases tend to not hold up over time, but depending on the texture/base material, it can feel absolutely amazing.

 - Microfiber: thin fabric with a very fine texture, typically used to line premium cases in order to prevent the phone from getting scratched while inside the case.

 For the Galaxy S20 Ultra, you want a case that has at least some TPU in it around the bumper so that it's easy to get in/out and adds a little impact absorption.
 If you can, a case with a microfiber lining is a great way to ensure that should dirt/dust find its way into the cracks and crevices of your case that it shouldn't scratch the back glass of your S20 Ultra.

 There are thousands of cases out there for the Galaxy S20 Ultra, and if the cases here aren't enough to tickle your fancy, we have some more precise roundups for those of you looking for heavy duty cases, thin cases, clear cases, leather cases and wallet cases.